 “The 3-cueing approach is a microcosm of the culture of education.
 It didn’t develop because teachers lack integrity, commitment, motivation or intelligence.
 It developed because they were poorly trained and advised.
 They didn’t know the relevant science or had been convinced it was irrelevant.
 Lacking this foundation, no such group could have discovered how reading works and how children learn.”
 (Seidenberg, 2017, p.304)

-In the Primary National Strategy (2006a), the three cueing model (known in England as the Searchlight model) is finally and explicitly discredited.
-Instead, the Strategy has acknowledged the value of addressing decoding and comprehension separately in the initial stage of reading instruction.
+In the Primary National Strategy (2006a), the three cueing model (known in England as the Searchlight model) was finally and explicitly discredited.
+Instead, the Strategy acknowledged the value of addressing decoding and comprehension separately in the initial stage of reading instruction.